tqh/efi-example/README.md

 Self-contained minimal example of building an EFI application (under 64 bit Linux atm) without external build dependencies.

+This project was created to research the base for an EFI bootloader for the Haiku Operating System, http://www.haiku-os.org/

 TODO: Much more info...

 Files